 This is an interesting option because it essentially allows you to hide sensitive areas that you don't want included on your activity map.
 The most obvious example is your home, because you're essentially letting anyone who can view your activities see where you live.

 You probably start and stop you runs and rides at your front door, right?
 Perhaps your route map reveals that you always exit the back of your garden through a hidden entrance?
+This is one of the most useful controls on Strava for practically keeping your home location private.

 That might show that creepy person you met at the gym the other night where you live, or if you haven't used privacy controls, anyone using Strava who is looking at activity in your area and stumbles across your profile.